Anthony Edwards’ ascension to Garnett-level stardom

 “I love Minnesota, it’s my home,” Edwards told reporters.

-With a first-round Playoff series against the Suns on the way, the Timberwolves hope to win a series for just the third time in the 35-year franchise history.
+The Timberwolves are currently on a scorching hot run, having even claimed their first Playoff series victory since 2004.
 The emerging superstar has an opportunity to lead the much maligned franchise to glory — a foreign concept to the fans who have followed this team since its 1989 debut.

 Anthony Edwards is restoring Kevin Garnett’s legacy as the face of Minnesota basketball, and maybe Edwards can do what even Garnett couldn’t: bring the Larry O’Brien home to Target Center.